MDSplus/Documentation/docs/reference/mdstcl.md

 # TCL Commands

 For use with `mdstcl` (MDSplus Tree Command Language).
-This information also resides in the program's built-in help text (simply type `help` in the `TCL>` prompt); reproduced here for convenience and edited for clarity.
+This information also resides in the program's built-in help text (simply type `help` into the `TCL>` prompt); reproduced here for convenience and edited for clarity.

-(for internal reference:
-https://github.com/MDSplus/mdsplus/blob/alpha/xml/tcl_commands.xml )
+(for internal reference here is the built-in help text: https://github.com/MDSplus/mdsplus/blob/alpha/xml/tcl_commands.xml )

 Notes: